Tax Tips For The 2017 Taxation Year

 Deductions, Credits and Benefits Available to Caregivers of a Person With a Disability:

 This is a major section of potential deductions that may be available to people with disabilities themselves or to caregivers of people with disabilities.
+You can claim eligible medical expenses paid in any 12-month period ending in 2017 and not claimed by you or anyone else in 2016.
 If you are claiming for yourself, your spouse or common law partner or for a child under the age of 18, you claim the expenses on line 330 of your return.
-The expenses you claim for all other dependants on line 331 of your return.
+The expenses you claim for all other dependants is done on line 331 of your return.
 The amount claimed for a person with a disability is reduced by formula based on his or her income.
-The maximum limit of $10,000 for each dependant has been eliminated for the taxation year 2012
+There is no maximum amount that can be claimed in any given year.